iobroker-community-adapters/ioBroker.mihome-vacuum/README.md

 - If the token is found at /var/mobile/Containers/Data/Application/514106F3-C854-45E9-A45C-119CB4FFC235/Documents/USERID_mihome.sqlite

 Without Jailbreak:
-- If you need to make an unencrypted iTunes backup with e.g. ([Link] (http://www.imactools.com/iphonebackupviewer/)).
+- If you need to make an unencrypted iTunes backup with e.g. ([Link](http://www.imactools.com/iphonebackupviewer/)).
 - And then look in the files for DB under RAW, com.xiaomi.home, USERID_mihome.sqlite.

 Again, the 32-character token is searched for